oppiz/Filerename/README.md

 # Filerename
-Rename files in DIR when comapred to list
+Rename files in DIR when comapred to CSV list.